AltspaceVR/AltspaceSDK/README.md

 ## aframe-altspace-component

 Component to make an [A-Frame](https://aframe.io) scene compatible with [AltspaceVR](http://altvr.com).
 When loading your scene in Altspace, the Altspace Render is used instead of the WebGLRender.
 Behavior outside of Altspace is not affected.

 Note that when running in Altspace, the scene will not respond to cursor events nor be synchronized between users.
-In addition, the following A-Frame features are currently not supported in Altspace: lights, transparency, and video.
+In addition, some A-Frame features are currently not supported in Altspace, such as lighting and videos.
 For details, see the [Three.js Feature Support](http://github.com/AltspaceVR/AltspaceSDK#threejs-feature-support) section in the [AltspaceSDK](http://github.com/AltspaceVR/AltspaceSDK) repo.

 ### Properties